The use of standards in policy: is there an elephant in the room?

 European Economic and Social Committee (JDE70 room)

-Small Business Standards and ECOS, the european environmental citizens organisation for standardisation, organised a workshop on the ruling of the European Court of Justice in the James Elliott case, which for the first time recognises that European standards are part of EU legislation.
+Small Business Standards and ECOS, the european environmental citizens organisation for standardisation, organized a workshop on the ruling of the European Court of Justice in the James Elliott case, which for the first time recognises that European standards are part of EU legislation.
 The workshop will also address other EU court cases which have an effect on the use of standards in support of EU Single Market legislation, as well as the increasing use of standards to set policy.

 The aim of this event was to discuss the consequences this and other rulings could have on the European standardisation system, the use of standards in EU policy-making, and the effects on SME and other users of standards.